garg104/ChessEngine/README.md

 Now the computer will proceed with its turn and this will continue till one player wins the game.

 > **_NOTE:_** Pawn promotion and castling has not been implemented yet.

+Graphs showing the comparison of the two methods based on the time they take is shown in the folder named ```graph_files```.